-Long-term debt obligations that will be financed from resources to be received in the future by governmental funds are reported as liabilities in the government-wide statement of net assets.
-Bond and certificates of participation premiums and discounts, differences between the reacquisition price and net carrying amount of the old debt, and issuance costs, are deferred and amortized over the life of the bonds and certificates of participation using the effective interest method.
-Bonds and certificates of participation payable are reported net of the applicable premium or discount and differences between the reacquisition price and the net carrying amount of the old debt.
+Long-term debt obligations that will be financed from resources to be received in the future by governmental funds are reported as liabilities in the government-wide statement of net position.
+Bond and certificates of participation premiums and discounts, and differences between the reacquisition price and net carrying amount of the old debt are deferred and amortized over the life of the bonds and certificates of participation using the effective interest method.
+Bonds and certificates of participation payable are reported net of the applicable premium or discount.
 In the governmental fund financial statements, bonds and other long-term obligations are not recognized as liabilities until due.
 Governmental fund types recognize bond and certificates of participation premiums and discounts, as well as bond and certificates of participation issuance costs, during the current period.
 The face amount of debt issued is reported as other financing sources while discounts on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.